Mohammed bin Salman: Resignation of Saad Hariri

-Saudi–Canadian dispute
+Relations with Canada

 Chrystia Freeland, Canada's minister of foreign affairs, issued a statement via Twitter on 2 August 2018 expressing Canada's concern over the recent arrest of Samar Badawi, a human rights activist and sister of imprisoned Saudi blogger Raif Badawi, and called for the release of human rights activists.
 In response to Canada's criticism, Saudi Arabia expelled Canada's ambassador and froze trade with Canada.
 The Toronto Star reported that the consensus among analysts indicated that the actions taken by Mohammed were a "warning to the world — and to Saudi human rights activists — that his Saudi Arabia is not to be trifled with".
+The diplomatic ties were restored on 24 May 2023.